akihiko-shimura/gbeampro/README.md

       2.84 * Confocal parameter : 68854.49 mm

-You can see the focusing condition at the above result No.1.
+We can see the focusing condition inside the crystal at the above result No.1.